 Archaeologia Polona is a peer-reviewed (Double-Blind Peer Reviews) journal edited and annually published in the English language by the Institute of Archaeology and Ethnology of the Polish Academy of Sciences, intended for an international audience.
 Its main purpose is to present a wide range of various approaches to the most important problems of contemporary archaeology.

-The yearbook "Archeologia" is a periodical with an internationally recognized reputation, integrating the Polish environment of classical archaeologists and a leading journal in the field of ancient archaeology in Central Europe.
+The yearbook "Archeologia" (published 1947-2018) was a periodical with an internationally recognized reputation, integrating the Polish environment of classical archaeologists and a leading journal in the field of ancient archaeology in Central Europe.
 Published works cover Greek-Roman antiquity, from the beginning of Aegean civilization to the end of the ancient world in the 5th century A.D.
 Territorially, it is the entire mediterranean area and, in the context of the contacts and influences of ancient civilization, Central Europe and the Black Sea areas.

 “Archeologia Polski” is a yearbook which publishes works on methodology and methods of archaeological research and methods of disciplines collaborating with archaeology, as well as studies on issues of prehistory and early history of Polish lands shown against European background.
 Featured are, above all, articles presenting general concepts, which synthetize the bespoken issues.
 Each volume contains also a part devoted to polemics and discussion, as well as reviews of Polish and foreign literature, mainly archaeological but also related to disciplines collaborating with archaeology, and finally chronicles.

 No fees or charges are due for submission, review process, manuscript processing and publishing in the journal.The Journal provides immediate open access to its content under a CC-BY version 4.0 International licence.